dobtco/wintersmith-knowledge-base/contents/articles/screendoor/your_form/confirmations.md

 ![The default confirmation page.](../images/confirmations_1.png)

 If you'd like, you can customize the text of this page.
-Select the &ldquo;Edit project&rdquo; link on the right side of the project header, and choose &ldquo;After submission&rdquo; from the Progress menu.
-Under &ldquo;After submission&hellip;&rdquo;, check the box &ldquo;Display a custom page&rdquo;.
+Select the &ldquo;Edit&rdquo; link on the right side of the project header, and choose &ldquo;After submission&rdquo; from the Progress menu.
+Under &ldquo;After submission&hellip;&rdquo;, check the box &ldquo;Display a custom page.&rdquo;

 ![Writing a custom confirmation page.](../images/confirmations_2.png)